-Out of home advertising, or outdoor advertising, is one way for brands to reach an audience beyond traditional marketing methods such as print ads and TV commercials and beyond digital marketing methods such as email and social media marketing.
+Out-of-home advertising, or outdoor advertising, is one way for brands to reach an audience beyond traditional marketing methods such as print ads and TV commercials and beyond digital marketing methods such as email and social media ads.
 Many display options are available for companies looking for ways to use outdoor advertising to reach consumers.
-One popular format was the vehicle wrap.
+One popular format is the vehicle wrap.
 More than 46,000 wrapped vehicles navigated the streets of the U.S. in 2017, reaching a potential audience of millions.

 Every day, the average American spends a little under one hour behind the wheel of a car.
 With around 328 million people living in the U.S., there are about 328 million hours worth of opportunity to connect with people on the road each day.

-There’s more to creating a vehicle wrap to promote your company than might meet the eye.
+While vehicle wraps can be an impactful advertising medium, there’s more to creating a vehicle wrap to promote your company than might meet the eye.
 As with any advertisement, design plays an important role when it comes to helping you get your message out there.
-Avoid some of the more common car wrap design mistakes to make sure your message reaches an audience and is heard loud and clear.
+Avoid some of the more common vehicle wrap design mistakes to make sure your message reaches your audience and is heard loud and clear.

 Although it’s common to think of design as something that’s artistic and free, something that doesn’t have “rules” or “requirements,” the reality is that good design is based on a set of principles.
 When someone ignores the principles of good design, the message they want to get across can get lost, and the overall impact the advertisement has on a viewer is reduced.

 The basic principles of good design are often credited to Dieter Rams, an industrial designer who worked with the small electronic appliance maker Braun in the 1970s.
 According to Rams’ principles, good design is: